 Expert Tips for Decorating Your Tree

-“For a tree about 1.8 meters tall, we use around 75-90 ornaments, assuming they are about 8 cm in diameter and have some texture or patterns.
-This creates the impression that the tree is fully decorated without being overdone, while still showcasing plenty of beautiful greenery,” noted the professional decorator.
+“For a tree about 1.8 meters tall, we use around 75 to 90 ornaments, assuming they’re about 8 cm in diameter and have texture or patterns.
+That creates the impression that the tree is fully decorated without being overdone, while still showcasing plenty of beautiful greenery,” Egleton says.

 For trees set up in guest rooms, his team uses about 300 lights.
-This way, the Christmas tree, not overloaded with bright lights, emits a soft glow.
+That way, the tree isn’t overloaded with bright lights and emits a soft glow.

 Photo: Unsplash